-Cash used in investing activities for the three months ended March 31, 2021 was \$100,000 and was primarily attributable to cash paid for purchases of property and equipment.
+Cash used in investing activities for the nine months ended September 30, 2021 was \$504,000 and was primarily attributable to cash paid for purchases of property and equipment offset by proceeds for the sale of our equity interest in Archenia.

-Cash used in investing activities was \$509,000 during the three months ended March 31, 2020, which was almost entirely attributable to amounts used by continuing operations and primarily attributable to purchases of property and equipment.
+Cash used in investing activities was \$1.2 million during the nine months ended September 30, 2020, which was almost entirely attributable to amounts used by continuing operations and primarily attributable to purchases of property and equipment.

 We expect property and equipment purchases in the near and intermediate term to be modestly higher compared to our most recent periods.
 We expect any increase to our operations to have a corresponding increase in expenditures for our systems and personnel.
 We plan to continue a strategic expense investment in 2021 to address various infrastructure initiatives, including consolidating infrastructure and data centers.
 In consideration of the strategic expense initiative, we expect our expenditures for product development initiatives will be relatively stable to modestly higher in the near and intermediate term and increase in the longer term in absolute dollars with any acceleration in development activities and as we increase the number of personnel and consultants to enhance our service offerings.
-In the intermediate to long term, we also expect to increase the number of personnel supporting our sales, marketing and related growth initiatives.
+In the intermediate to long term, we also expect to increase the number of personnel supporting our sales and marketing and related growth initiatives.

-Cash provided by financing activities was \$33,000 during the three months ended March 31, 2021.
-The cash used was primarily attributable to proceeds from the employee stock purchase program.
+Cash provided by financing activities was \$252,000 during the nine months ended September 30, 2021.
+The cash provided was primarily attributable to proceeds from stock options and the employee stock purchase program.